hiscaler/csv-go/README.md

 	// process value
 	return s
-}) // Use Do method process value column.String() // get value with string
+}) // Use Do method process value column.String() // get string value

 // if you want to get correct value, you will check err and continue v, err := column.ToInt() // get int value